 Find a trekking route that suits you: Nepal has hundreds of trekking trails through its vast Himalayan foothills from easy treks, moderately difficult, strenuous and highly adventurous.
 Select the one as per your fitness level, experience and interest.
 You can always take advice from the local agency writing telling them about your fitness, experience and interest, they will suggest you the best trek for you.
-Your budget and holiday season and length might be other factors to determine a trek in Nepal for you.
+Your budget and holiday season and length might be other factors to determine a trek for you.

 Communicate and book your trek with Local agency: Locals are more updated to the current situation, affairs, trekking routes, etc., and they are far more reasonable than international agencies.
 They are flexible with your requirements like dates, rates, customization, etc. Write few local agencies and you can book your trek in Nepal with one who seem more professional and reliable.
 You can discover best one for your trek after few e-mail exchanges and phone calls with few local agencies.